ck1125/gradle-android/readme.md

 * Packages the resource into `build/libs`
 * Assembles the application package into `build/libs`.

-Currently, the plugin signs all applications using the debug key, and does not byte align them.
+Currently, the plugin signs all applications using the debug key.